-Financial derivative instruments may be used for efficient portfolio management, hedging and/or investment purposes, if applicable.
+Financial derivative instruments may also be used for efficient portfolio management and hedging purposes.
 These instruments are not used to attain the environmental or social characteristics promoted by the product.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?